Grant-Archibald-MS/powerfuldev-testing/discussion/introduction-to-testing-approaches.md

 )
 ```

+You can also look at our [Data Simulation](./data-simulation.md) for further discussion on these examples.

 ## Leveraging AI in the Testing Process

-Artificial Intelligence (AI) can be a powerful enabler in the testing process, especially when tests are being written by someone who wasn't involved in the initial creation of the application.
+[Artificial Intelligence (AI) and Generative AI ](./generative-ai.md) can be a powerful enabler in the testing process, especially when tests are being written by someone who wasn't involved in the initial creation of the application.

 ### AI-Powered Test Generation